Can open banking be used to verify customers?

 A bridge for verified credentials and open banking data

-Organisations want to use verified credentials such as open banking data in a wallet, but they struggle to share them across related services.
-A bridge is needed to allow government services to easily choose, and use verified data sources, including open banking.
-This bridge must also support identity checks, initiated when a potential synthetic or deep fake identity is suspected.
+Organisations want to use verified credentials, such as open banking data in a wallet, but they struggle to share them across related services.
+A bridge is needed to allow government services to easily choose and use verified data sources, including open banking.
+This bridge must also support identity checks initiated when a potential synthetic or deepfake identity is suspected.